What Is Agentic Commerce? The Complete B2B Guide for Shopify

 In a B2C context, that might look like an AI agent scanning your purchase history, noticing you are running low on a household product, finding the best price across suppliers, and placing the order.
 You wake up to a confirmation.

 In a B2B context, the opportunity is different, and significantly larger.
-More on that shortly.

 An AI agent in a commerce context operates through three phases: perception, reasoning, and action.